typicalninja/google-sr/docs/readme.md

 # Html selectors

 For scraping we use jquery like selectors, view current selectors [here](./selectors.md).
-This document will be update when a update for google occurs
+This document will be updated when a update for google occurs

-# Testing
+# Tests

-Test are written to the [/tests](../tests/) folder.
-Tests are written using [mocha](https://mochajs.org/) and can be run by using the `test` script
+Tests are written using [mocha](https://mochajs.org/) and can be run by using the `test` script.

+> Tests are also executed on a schedule every week to make sure all selectors are updated

 ```bash